cs4404-mission1/writeup/README.md

 ### Web Voting Server
 The first virtual machine, `api.internal`, handles all web traffic, user authentication and authorization, and a database of cast votes.
 This is all done by a single binary written in Rust and using the Rocket API.

-The voting system must meet three primary security goals that are in opposition to each other: the voter must be authorized to vote, they must vote only once, and the content of the vote must not be linked to the voter.
-The web server addresses this by first requiring users to enter a social security number and password.
+The web server meets the security goals by using anonymized voter tokens.
+It first requires users to enter their social security number and password (which was distributed via snail mail).
 This data is sent to a form handler which salts and hashes the password with industry-standard argon2 and compares it to a hash in a sqlite database.
-If these hashes match,(confidentiality) the server picks an identifier number and adds it to a list of authorized numbers in memory.
-It then sets the user’s password hash in the database to 0, a value which will never be output by the argon2 hashing algorithm, thus preventing more than one login per user.
+If these hashes match, the server picks an identifier number and adds it to a list of authorized numbers in memory.
 The server then creates, signs, and encrypts this value in a cookie with AES-256-GCM and sends it to the client.
 Refer to Appendix A figure 1.
+Finally, the server sets the user’s password hash in the database to 0, a value which will never be output by the argon2 hashing algorithm, thus preventing more than one login per user.

  The client is redirected to a ballot and when this form is processed the server retrieves, decrypts, and checks the client’s cookie against the authorized list.
 If the contents match, the vote is recorded in the database, the identifier is removed from the authorized list, and the cookie is removed from the client.
 The identifier value in the cookie and the recorded vote are never associated with the identity of the user.
 Refer to Appendix A figure 2.